-Basil Pesto Twice Baked Sweet Potatoes – Twice baked, savory sweet potatoes stuffed with a delicious basil pesto mixture, and topped with melty mozzarella cheese and marinara sauce!
+Cheesy Twice Baked Sweet Potatoes with Basil Pesto – Twice baked, savory sweet potatoes stuffed with a delicious basil pesto mixture, and topped with melty mozzarella cheese and marinara sauce!

 Can you believe it?!?
 I’m pretty sure pigs ARE flying, hell DID freeze over, and the damn goat is finally dead.
 All while we fly the “W”!
 GO CUBS GO!!

 I lived just a few blocks from Wrigley Field for many years, and witnessed many ups and downs at those games, but I can definitely say all of that WAS and always WILL BE worth it. *wiping off tears of pride* 🏆 I can’t wait until next year! 🙌

 You came here for the taters, I know.
 But STILL… I mean…THE Cubs won the World Series!
 Someone pinch meeee!

 OK OK.
 So.
 These Cheesy Twice Baked Sweet Potatoes with Basil Pesto are actually what we were munching on when the Cubbies bounced back with a 3-2 win over the Indians.
 And, because we Cub fans are extremely superstitious, I feel that my sweet potatoes helped them win. 😅😅😅 This is MY dream… let’s respect that. 😉

 Today we’re going to dress up the classic twice baked sweet potatoes with a beautiful pesto sauce, some cheese, a little more cheese, toasted pine nuts, and tangy marinara.
 Flavor flavor flavor.

 These guys are loaded with deliciousness because, I seriously have no interest in messing around with any potatoes unless they are reallllyyyyyy good.
 Gotta make those carbs worth all that running on the treadmill, know whaddamean?